ZermatAbdenour/DashEngine/README.md

     Open your integrated development environment (IDE).
   - Right-click on the Game project in the IDE.
   - Select "Set as Startup Project" to ensure that when you run the project, the Game executable is launched.
-  - Run Your Game Executable:
+  - Build and Run Your Game Executable:

 # License
 MIT License